romainVala/Synthetic_learning_on_dHCP/README.md

 # Synthetic_learning_on_dHCP
-result in csv file of all different models
+This repository report in a csv file, all results from the article "Comprehensive analysis of synthetic learning applied to neonatal brain MRI segmentation"